A man driving a car with a woman in the passenger seat

 What are the rules for seniors having a driver’s licence in QLD?

-For drivers 75 and over in QLD who hold a Queensland driver’s licence, you must carry a current ‘Medical certificate for motor vehicle driver’ form at all times when driving and comply with any of the stated conditions within it.
+For Queensland drivers over 75 who hold a Queensland driver’s licence, you must always carry a current ‘Medical certificate for motor vehicle driver’ form when driving and comply with the stated conditions within it.
 Part of this form must be completed by your health professional, and if you don’t carry the form with you when driving, you could be fined.

 The above information is taken from the Queensland Government website and is subject to change.
 Check the government site for updates.